narfdotpl/playlists/for_humans.md

 1. Orange Goblin - Red Tide Rising
 1. Mastodon - Colony Of Birchmen
 1. 3 Inches Of Blood - Deadly Sinners
+1. Barn Burner - Scum of the Earth
 1. Clutch - Pure Rock Fury
 1. Mastodon - Curl Of The Burl